syeminpark/mySimpleGame/README.md

 ## !
 Work in Progress ! ##

-Code for the youtube tutorial series, "3D Game Development With openFrameworks".
+Code for the youtube tutorial series, **"3D Game Development With openFrameworks"**.

 ## YOUTUBE CHANNEL ##